brazeen/FED_CosmoIO_website/README.md

 # Project Cosmo.IO
 ## Contributions
-Brandon: All 3D elements (THREE.js backgrounds, textures and models) and most of the front-end side ,
+Brandon: All 3D elements (THREE.js backgrounds, textures and models) and most of the front-end side on index, story, nav and footer
+,
-Yang Yi: All Trivia API calling functions and checking answers ,
+Yang Yi: All Trivia API calling functions and checking answers, game.html displaying of questions and score ,
 Donovan: All RestDB leaderboard GET functions and POST functions to database after game is finished, play.html radio buttons and their style
 ## Overview